eurostat/GeoDiff/README.md

 The program produces the following datasets:

-- **geodiff** dataset containing the changes between both versions in [GeoDiff format](/geodiff_format).
+- **geodiff** dataset containing the differences between both versions in [GeoDiff format](/geodiff_format).

 <kbd><img src="https://raw.githubusercontent.com/eurostat/JGiscoTools/master/src/site/geodiff/img/geodiff.png" height="250" /></kbd>

 - **geomdiff1** dataset containing a set of linear features representing the [Hausdorf segments](https://en.wikipedia.org/wiki/Hausdorff_distance) between the two versions of the geometries.
-This segment represents the place where the geometrical change between the two versions is maximum.
-Its length is a good measure for the change magnitude.
+This segment represents the place where the geometrical difference between the two versions is maximum.
+Its length is a good measure for the difference magnitude.

 <kbd><img src="https://raw.githubusercontent.com/eurostat/JGiscoTools/master/src/site/geodiff/img/hausdorf_segment.png" height="150" /></kbd>

-(Initial version in gray - Final version blue outline - Corresponding Hausdorf segment in purple)
+(First version in gray - Second version blue outline - Corresponding Hausdorf segment in purple)

 - **geomdiff2** dataset containing features representing the spatial gains and losses between the two versions of the geometries.
-Gains are labeled with an attribute *change* set to *I*, and losses are labeled with *D* value.
+Gains are labeled with an attribute *GeoDiff* set to *I*, and losses are labeled with *D* value.

 <kbd><img src="https://raw.githubusercontent.com/eurostat/JGiscoTools/master/src/site/geodiff/img/geomch.png" height="150" /></kbd>

 (Geometry gains in green, losses in red)

 - **idstab** dataset: The stability of the identifier between two versions of a feature might not be respected, by mistake.
-This leads to the detection of superfluous pairs (deletion, insertion) of the same feature, which do not reflect genuine changes of the dataset.
-In general, a pair (deletion, insertion) is not considered as pertinent when both feature versions are the same (or have very similar geometries), but their identifier has changed.
-This datasets contains the change features representing these superflous (deletion, insertion) pairs.
-Those pairs could be either removed if both feature versions are exactly the same, or replaced with a change if these versions are similar.
+This leads to the detection of superfluous pairs (deletion, insertion) of the same feature, which do not reflect genuine differences of the dataset.
+In general, a pair (deletion, insertion) is not considered as pertinent when both feature versions are the same (or have very similar geometries), but their identifier is different.
+This datasets contains the difference features representing these superflous (deletion, insertion) pairs.
+Those pairs could either be removed if both feature versions are exactly the same, or replaced with a difference if these versions are similar.
 The parameter *res* indicates the distance threshold to decide when the geometries are too similar to be considered as representing totally different entities.

 <kbd><img src="https://raw.githubusercontent.com/eurostat/JGiscoTools/master/src/site/geodiff/img/id_stab_issues.png" width="250" /></kbd>